Friday Night Lights

 Inside, the entire building is one large room, with a second one in the basement.

-The main room held
+The main room held a survey show

 of artist Donald Moffett